bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

-and we can update our test to include a stub clock to pass in:
+and update our test to include a stub clock to pass in:

 ```golang
 func TestAMBeforeNoon(t *testing.T) {